Cosmin-Ciolacu/react-native-combobox/README.md

 it works with both bared and managed workflow(Expo). it is written in TypeScript.

+## Updates and Bug Reporting

+This package is continuously improving and there may be some bugs.
+Your feedback is invaluable in making this package better.
+If you encounter any issues, please report them.
+Regular updates will be released to fix bugs and add new features, so please ensure to keep your package up-to-date.

 ## Features

 - **Customizable**: You can customize the combobox with your own styles and render functions.